mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/configuration/index.md

 After you have a default configuration file, you can then configure each `app` either inline **or** by referencing another `yaml` file.
 The configuration values for each `app` correspond to the Helm Chart values for the application.

-You can find the application Helm Charts by checking the `spec.chart.spec.sourceRef` field of the associated `HelmRelease`:
+After the initial deployment of Kommander, you can find the application Helm Charts by checking the `spec.chart.spec.sourceRef` field of the associated `HelmRelease`:

 ```bash
 kubectl get helmreleases <application> -o yaml -n kommander